Let’s start with the story. It was in True’s 2 June 2002 issue:

 So why is he doing this?
 Maybe Concrete Guy is in on the joke.
 He reportedly has told construction workers, “Well, I’m trying to get back at my ex-wife.
 She left me and took everything I have.”

-Surely we haven’t heard the last of this guy.
-If nothing else, we want to hear from his ex-wife.
+If nothing else, I want to hear from his ex-wife.
 At least, we hope she’s not a stiff….

 But the bottom line is, the story is true.
 Hah!